microsoft/live-share/docs/use/vscode.md

 To make it easy to switch out of "follow mode" and start editing on your own, you'll automatically stop following if any of these occur:

-1. You start editing the currently active file
 1. You open a different file
 1. You close the currently active file